JustBerkhout/nectar-tutorials/ardc/beginner/sec-groups-101/sec-groups-101.md

 : **SSH is special**
 Because the SSH rule is a very commonly used rule, it is preconfigured in Nectar.
 You'll see that the Add Rule dialog changes to show fewer fields upon selecting the SSH rule.

-- Click the Add button to complete this step.
+Just click the Add button to complete this step.
 You have created a Security Group and configured it with the `ssh` rule.

-## Next Steps
+## Applying Security Groups

 Duration: 1:00

-### Applying Security Groups

 Security Groups are applied to Virtual Machines to allow them to receive network traffic.
-Typically you apply Security Groups when you Launch your VM, but you can add and remove security groups to/from your VM later too.
+Typically you apply Security Groups when you Launch your VM, but you can add security groups to your VM at a later time too; Or indeed remove security groups from your VMs

 negative
 : **Changing Rules on Existing Security Groups**
-You can also add/remove Rules to/from existing Security Groups, but be mindful of the fact that this will affect all VMs that use the group, including existing ones.
+You can also add Rules to- or remove rules from existing Security Groups.
+You should be mindful that this will affect all VMs that use the group, including pre-existing VMs.

-### Cloud Starter
+## Next Steps

+Duration: 1:00

+Security groups and their rules are essential for securing virtual machines in the Nectar research cloud.
+In this tutorial you have learnt how to inspect, create and adjust a security group and rules.
+Securing virtual machines is important and deserves its own tutorial and documentation.

+If you haven't already done so, you should **create a key pair for use in Nectar** and then learn to **Launch Virtual Machines** from the Nectar Dashboard

+positive
-Well done.
+: Well done.
 You've completed one of the three prerequisite steps launch and connect to a VM in the Nectar Cloud.